What to Expect

 - Shorter time on the kidney waiting list

-- The ability to get a new kidney before you need dialysis; studies show that this leads to longer-lasting transplants
+- The ability to get a new kidney before you need dialysis (studies show this leads to longer-lasting transplants)

-- Better outcomes (longer lasting and better function)
+- Better kidney outcomes (longer-lasting and better function)